 Attention to detail abounds here: there’s a very subtle FocusWorks logo on the tail end, just opposite the clip.

-The tail has a spring an a McClicky switch.
+The tail has a spring and a McClicky switch.
 The head has a brass button, and the driver parts can be seen.

 The threads on all parts are fairly fine, and triangle cut.
 There’s lube on all threads.
 It’s thick lube, and there isn’t much of it (both are good things.)

 The titanium and copper thread together very nicely.
-In fact, copper on titanium is probably the best of all worlds, since there’s absolutely zero “grainy titanium” threads.
+In fact, copper on titanium is probably the best of all worlds, since there are absolutely zero “grainy titanium” threads.

 Here’s a minimal teardown.
 I didn’t remove the actual pill – actually not sure precisely how to get the right kind of grip on there to do so….

 And here’s a shot with the tailcap removed too.
 Removing the tailcap won’t be the primary way to swap cells: When twisting the tailcap off, the pocket clip rubs the higher points on the body.